 October 2022 Mac event

 In 2020 October saw Apple unveil the iPhone 12.
 It was an unusual year though and normally the iPhone would have made its premiere in September.
-October is usually the month when Apple announces new Macs and new iPads and it may well do so in 2021.
+October is usually the month when Apple announces new Macs and new iPads.

-Wondering what date to pencil in?
+Wondering what date to pencil in for 2022?
 The October events of the past have (or haven't) taken place on the following dates, so we anticipate an event on Tuesday 12 or Wednesday 13 October.
-(We had these dates in mind even before we realized that the Back To School campaign ran until 11 October)